jedisct1/dsvpn/README.md

 You are connected.
 Just hit `Ctrl`-`C` to disconnect.

-Evaggelos Balaskas wrote a great blog post walking through the whole procedure: [A Dead Simple VPN](https://balaskas.gr/blog/2019/07/20/a-dead-simple-vpn/) - Thank you Evaggelos!
+Evaggelos Balaskas wrote a great blog post walking through the whole procedure: [A Dead Simple VPN](https://balaskas.gr/blog/2019/07/20/a-dead-simple-vpn/).

+He also maintains [systemd service files for DSVPN](https://github.com/ebal/scripts/tree/master/dsvpn).
+Thank you Evaggelos!

 ## A note on DNS